BhargavKadali39/Swapping_in_python/README.md

 So let's learn some new swapping tricks.

 Before going into the context lemme tell you the advantage of them,
-* Integrate it into your code makes less instances required.
+* Integrating it into your code can make use of less instances than normally required.
 * Improves logical thanking.
 * Less wastage of resources.